RegBl/pico-8-nine/README.md

 Work in progress implementing the standard cribbage game in PICO-8.

-Worked on it for about half a day so far and I'm pretty happy.
-Playing with an external editor (VS Code) and multiple files, so I can't link a single `.p8` file.
 Check the repo [here](https://github.com/RegBl/pico-8-nine/tree/main/carts/cribbage) if you'd like.

-Play what I've got so far in the browser [here](https://regbl.github.io/pico-8-nine/web-app/cribbage.html)
+And play what I've got so far in the browser [here](https://regbl.github.io/pico-8-nine/web-app/cribbage.html)

 ## Ship and Stars